jusic/energiador/README.rst

 for the energy sensors both on the Jolla phone and Sailfish SDK emulator.
 On the device, the power information can be directly read from sysfs path ``/sys/devices/platform/msm_ssbi.0/pm8038-core/pm8921-charger/power_supply/battery/``, e.g. ``current_now`` and ``voltage_now``.

+Standby mode is still a challenge, since timers do not fire when they are supposed to.
+(This affects also the Python script below.)

 I want power history logs now!